Mamun Al Mahtab

-Mamun Al Mahtab (nickname: Shwapnil; born 22 August 1970) is a controversial Bangladeshi hepatologist, faces a five-year license suspension from the Bangladesh Medical and Dental Council (BMDC) for "gross medical negligence."
-This disciplinary action follows the February 2024 death of patient Rahib Reza at LabAid Hospital due to critical care failures during an endoscopy.
-Shwapnil has a history of similar accusations, linked to other patient deaths in 2021 and 2023.
+Mamun Al Mahtab (nickname: Shwapnil; born 22 August 1970) is a hepatologist and gastroenterologist in Bangladesh with extensive expertise in liver and digestive diseases.

 Education

 Mahtab graduated from Mymensingh Medical College in 1995.
 He was awarded an MSc in gastroenterology from the University of London in 1998 and was subsequently awarded an MD in hepatology at Bangabandhu Sheikh Mujib Medical University in 2006.
-He is a Fellow of the Royal College of Physicians of London, the Royal College of Physicians of Ireland, the Indian College of Physicians and the American College of Gastroenterology.
+He is a Fellow of the Royal College of Physicians of London, the Royal College of Physicians of Ireland, the Indian College of Physicians, and the American College of Gastroenterology.

-Legal issues and professional conduct

-Dr. Mamun Al Mahtab Shwapnil, a Bangladeshi hepatologist, has faced recent medical license suspensions and directives for cancellation by regulatory bodies, alongside allegations of medical negligence.
-His professional career has been significantly impacted by several incidents involving patient deaths and accusations of negligence, leading to formal actions by medical authorities: